articles with #innovation

 culture mix

-When I was a kid they dropped people on the moon for the first time ever, and I witnessed it all live on b&w television.
-I also witnessed that they dropped bombs on people living in sheds, in countries far away and that students, because of that, were revolting and were throwing stones at the police.
+When I was a kid, they dropped people on the moon for the first time ever, and I witnessed it all live on b&w television.
+I also witnessed that they dropped bombs on people living in sheds, in countries far away, and that students, because of that, were revolting and were throwing stones at the police.
 Disturbing pictures, but also strong visions of a better society, with technology that would solve all problems and that seem to imply a brighter future lying ahead.
-At the end of the ’60s, the future only could be better than the current present!
+At the end of the ’60s, the future could only be better than the present!

 more…